Eighth Grade Homeroom

 Science (with Mrs. Perkins)

-Physical Science is the focus of 8th Grade Science.
+Physical Science introduces the 8th grade students to atomic structure of matter, basic chemistry including chemical structure, bonds and reactions, forces and laws of motion.
 It is also the students’ final year of Science Fair, in which they have the ability to show all of the data collection, editing, processing and presentation skills that they have learned throughout middle school.

 We study the ideas, the transformation and events that occurred in the United States from the American Revolution to World War I.